It seems to be a recurring pattern in B.C.

 “But gas prices that rise and fall in step are not in themselves evidence of price-fixing and, in fact, can actually be evidence of competition functioning as it should,” the bureau states.

-With four companies supplying 80% to 90% of the refined fuels here, B.C. qualifies as a highly concentrated market.
+With four companies supplying 80 per cent to 90 per cent of the refined fuels here, B.C. qualifies as a highly concentrated market.
 That can lead to a lack of competition.
 If the BCUC determines that the B.C. market is too concentrated, Navius recommends ways of controlling price swings, although it cautions that regulating prices does not necessarily always result in lower gas prices.

 A submission by the Atlantic Institute for Market Studies says regulated prices in four Atlantic provinces have resulted in consumers in Atlantic Canada paying more for gasoline.